pnp/blog/content/weekly-agenda/23-09-18/index.md

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!

-### Microsoft 365 & Power Platform bi-weekly community Call - 21st of September
+### ### Viva Connections & SharePoint Framework Community Call - 21st of September

 * Thursday, 21st of September 7:00 AM PT / 2:00 PM GMT
-* Download the [recurring invite](https://aka.ms/spdev-sig-call) or [join the call](https://aka.ms/spdev-sig-call-join) we'd love to see you in the call!
+* Download the [recurring invite](https://aka.ms/spdev-spfx-call) or [join the call](https://aka.ms/spdev-spfx-call-join) we'd love to see you in the call!
-* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=gAqUr9wa2_0&list=PLR9nK3mnD-OURfm5Ypu-wK52cxBv_gXCA)
+* If you can't make it this time, you see the recording of the call from the [Microsoft 365 & Power Platform Community YouTube channel](https://www.youtube.com/watch?v=Sxrnc7gSw4A&list=PLR9nK3mnD-OXdcwfcHGsGr78nHWLRsv1x)

 Demos this time

 * [João Ferreira](https://twitter.com/Joao12Ferreira) | @Joaoferreira- Embed Teams chats in SharePoint pages
 * [Martin Lingstuyl](https://twitter.com/martinlingstuyl) (I4-YOU)| @Martinlingstuyl - Building a SharePoint New Site Form Look-Alike
 * [Dan Toft](tanddant) (Evobis) | @tanddant - Editing Properties with a Tenant Wide Extensions Manager

+Also: 📷 Picture Time with community in Together Mode!

 **Interested on doing a demo here?** - [Let us know](https://aka.ms/community/request/demo) and we'll get you scheduled!